elatov/elatov.github.io/_posts/2013-06-16-rhcsa-and-rhce-chapter-9-system-logging-monitoring-and-automation.md

     job 1 at 2013-06-16 18:17

 We can see that I started at 18:15 and the job will be run at 18:17.
-Let&#8217;s also check the queue:
+Let's also check the queue:

     [root@rhel1 ~]# atq
     1   2013-06-16 18:17 a root